 Conclusion: Final Thoughts

 Besides being easy on the skull, the AKG K490C packs performance as well.
-A closed back design blocks outside noise from interfering while the sounds inside flow uninterrupted.
+A closed-back design blocks outside noise from interfering while the sounds inside flow uninterrupted.
 This is the same type of technology that recording studios use for ultimate performance.
-Retailing at around $250 or less the AKG K490C represent an easy to wear headphone set that delivers optimum sound.
+Retailing at around $250 or less the AKG K490C represents an easy-to-wear headphone set that delivers optimum sound.

 It’s important to know just what the intended use of the headphones will be as those who enjoy a glass of wine and easy listening at home have different needs than those using the headset to drown outside conversations from their ears.